Voronar/redux-multireducer/README.md

 #### To solve this problem we need a ```specific``` action types for the specialized version of our reducer function.

 ## FP solution
 [Dan](https://github.com/gaearon) offers a [solution](http://redux.js.org/docs/recipes/reducers/ReusingReducerLogic.html#customizing-behavior-with-higher-order-reducers) from a world of *functional programming* - higher-order reducer.
-He wraps the reducer with a higher-order function (*_hof_*) and specify an action type this suffix/prefix passing it from *_hof_*.
+He wraps the reducer with a higher-order function (*_HOF_*) and specify an action type this suffix/prefix passing it from *_HOF_*.
 The same approach (he specifies action object with special ```meta-key```) use [Erik Rasmussen](https://github.com/erikras) in his [library](https://github.com/erikras/multireducer).

 ## OOP solution
 I approach more or less the same solution but without wrappers, suffixes/prefixes, meta-keys, etc. I highlighted ```specific``` word in a solution section not without a reason.
 What if we do an action type **REALY** unique?
 Greeting, [```Symbol```](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol).
 From MDN:
 >Every symbol value returned from Symbol() is unique.
 A symbol value may be used as an identifier for object properties; this is the data type's only purpose.

 Perfect choice, is not it?
 And why we need *object-oriented programming*?
-OOP help us to organize the code and make our action types unique.
+OOP help us to optimize the code organization and make our action types unique.
 Redux ingredients (or *Redux module*) organization (reducer, constants, action creators) was inspired by a [modular redux](https://github.com/erikras/ducks-modular-redux) approach from all the same developer [Erik Rasmussen](https://github.com/erikras).
 Let's try the approach in a list view React application example (working example included in this repository, just clone it, ```npm i``` and ```npm run start```).

 ## Example (list view React application)
 ### Redux ```list``` module
-Redux ```list``` module is a directory that includes redux module class and required reducer instances.
+Redux ```list``` module is a directory that includes redux module class and required module instances.

 #### ```src/redux/modules/list/List.js``` - Redux list module class